lavishsaluja/Mahabali/README.md

-> Note - We were not able to complete the project during the hackathon :)
+> Note - We were not able to complete the project during the hackathon and this is incomplete with bugs :)

 ### Challenge for Microsoft's codefundo++: To predict or manage natural disasters.